 It’s also recommended to use plant support when using rockwool as a substrate since plants can become top-heavy when the blocks get dry.
 Use Scrog nets or circular trellis to ensure your plants don’t fall over when they get heavy from the sheer weight of the crop.

-If you’ve got more questions about how to implement Rockwool in a hydroponic garden or if you’re unsure if the substrate is right for you, get in touch with our specialist team on 0800 085 7995 or email email@example.com who can advise you on the applications of Rockwool within a horticultural environment.
+If you’ve got more questions about how to implement Rockwool in a hydroponic garden or if you’re unsure if the substrate is right for you, get in touch with our specialist team on 0800 085 7995 or email us, as we can advise you on the applications of Rockwool within a horticultural environment.